 It is expected that following ground smoothing in the forest-to-bog area, conifer regeneration would be reduced.
-However, due to the presence of conifer plantation within areas adjacent to the habitat management area, some conifer regeneration is expected.
+However, due to the presence of conifer plantation within areas adjacent to the habitat management areas, some conifer regeneration is expected.
 Therefore, conifer regeneration would be monitored, and the removal of regenerating conifers carried out when required, to maintain open vegetation and avoid the area reverting back to forest.
-The
+The frequency at which regenerating conifers would need to be removed would be subject to the speed of regeneration and would be determined following monitoring.